gsx-r6/Bot-protect/replit.md

 # Overview

-Bot-Protect (also referenced as Nami-Protect, Haruka-Protect) is a Discord moderation and server management bot built with Discord.js v14.
+Bot-Protect (also referenced as Nami-Protect) is a Discord moderation and server management bot built with Discord.js v14.
 The bot provides comprehensive server administration, logging, security features, and automated moderation capabilities.
 It uses a message-based command system with a configurable prefix and implements role-based permission hierarchies for server management.

 # Recent Changes